 Jennifer Hellwig, MS, RD

 Thrush is a fungal infection of the mouth.
-It usually begins on the tongue and inside of the cheeks, and may spread to the palate, gums, tonsils, and throat.
+It usually begins on the tongue and inside of the cheeks.
+It may also spread to the palate, gums, tonsils, and throat.

 Severe, untreated thrush can spread to the: